Macro & Market Views

 4. Source: Bloomberg; data as of April 3, 2025.

 The opinions expressed are not necessarily those of the firm.
 These materials are provided for informational purposes only.
-These opinions are not intended to be a forecast of future events, guarantee of future results or investment advice.
+These opinions are not intended to be a forecast of future events, a guarantee of future results or investment advice.
 Any statistics contained herein have been obtained from sources believed to be reliable, but the accuracy of this information cannot be guaranteed.
 The views expressed herein may change at any time subsequent to the date of issue hereof.
 The information provided is not to be construed as a recommendation to buy, hold or sell or the solicitation or an offer to buy or sell any fund or security.

 Past performance is not indicative of future results.